 Planning for safety

-Most people want the pestering and upsetting behaviour to stop.
+Most people just want pestering, upsetting, threatening and frightening behaviour – stalking – to stop.

-- Research shows that action taken really quickly is most effective.
+- Research shows that action taken really quickly is most effective whatever the stalker type.

-- Stalking that goes on for more than two weeks often turns into long term stalking, and becomes part of the stalker’s way of life.
+- Stalking that goes on for longer than two weeks often continues long-term and can become part of the stalker’s way of life.

-- Stalking usually gets worse and can end in murder.
+- Stalking often gets worse.
+It can end in murder.

 SO….
 ACT QUICKLY.